gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

  filter type: custom rowType: single row: ismissing([region]) action: Delete
  ```

-4. In the same way, delete all rows where _status_ values are missing.
+### Delete all rows where _status_ values are missing.
+This is very similar step to above one.
+Perform the same steps on _status_ column.

 If you prefer manual approach, here is a script to be pasted into the `Search` field in the _Recipe_ window.
  ```
  filter type: custom rowType: single row: ismissing([status]) action: Delete
  ```

+### Convert _securityId_ datatype to Integer.
-5. Column _securityId_ was detected in Dataprep as a `ZIP` datatype, while in BigQuery (which is a tardet) as an `Integer`.
+Column _securityId_ was detected in Dataprep as a ZIP datatype, while in BigQuery (which is a tardet) as an Integer.
 To load data into BigQuery, datatypes have to be matching, thus convert _securityId_ column to appropriative datatype.

 Click on the arrow next to column name (header) and pick `Change type --> Integer` from the menu.